George Willig: Life and climb

-George Willig and Jerry Hewitt climbed the Unisphere in Queens in 1976.
+George Willig and Jery Hewitt climbed the Unisphere in Queens in 1976.

 In 1979, he published a book called Going It Alone (ISBN 0-385-14726-0).

 During the 1990s, Willig lived in California's San Fernando Valley, working as a remodeler of commercial buildings.

-After the 9/11 attacks that destroyed both towers of the World Trade Center, Mr. Willig publicly said he regretted climbing the tower, as his actions may have brought them to the attention of terrorists.
+After the 9/11 attacks that destroyed both towers of the World Trade Center, Willig said he regretted climbing the tower, as his actions may have brought them to the attention of terrorists.
 But he later told CNN that was just an initial, emotional reaction and that he was still glad to have climbed the tower.